Who never lived and so can never die:

 - Watney's first paragraph of "The Adventure of the Missing Three-Quarters":

 - The Enola Holmes series by Nancy Springer, which depicts the adventures of the much younger sister of Sherlock.
 On top of each mystery, the overall plot arc is the eventual reconciliation of the Holmes siblings as Enola finds that she is a match for her brother in every way for her age and Sherlock learns to admire his brilliant sister as a professional colleague.
+It has a film adaptation released on Netflix in 2020, starring Millie Bobby Brown as the titular main character and Henry Cavill as the great detective himself.

 - Michael Chabon's 2004 novella The Final Solution, in which Holmes (never named directly, but it is clearly him), a 90ish old man living in country retirement as a beekeeper, tries to locate a German Jewish boy's stolen parrot.